 An internationally structured degree is considered highly competitive at today’s labour market and also provides you a possibility to profile yourself and stand out from other possible job applicants.

-The University of Tampere wants to offer its students the possibility to internationalise and have their international capabilities recorded regardless of their degree programme and even without actually going abroad for an exchange - or a work placement period.
-You can include an internationalisation module in your degree and request a certificate on mobility for your exchange and work placement periods from the Registrar’s Office.
+Tampere University wants to offer its students the possibility to internationalise and have their international capabilities recorded regardless of their degree programme and even without actually going abroad for an exchange - or a work placement period.
+You can include an internationalisation module in your degree and request a certificate on mobility for your exchange and work placement periods from the Student Affairs Office.
 By completing the internationalisation module, you will gain skills in intercultural learning, understanding of the themes of your field on a global level, and the ability to examine things from a variety of perspectives in working life.
 The certificate on mobility, on the other hand, will be useful when looking for a job because it enables you to provide proof of all mobility periods completed during your studies (exchange and work placement periods) in a single document.